wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

  * Get contact form notifications to your inbox
    * Contact form notification for each meeting request
    * Contact form notification for each contact request
+   * Set additional email that will get your Contact form notifications
+   * Clients get notification that their contact form was sent to you.
    * Email reminders prior to meetings schedule for you and your clients
  * Collect payments and bill for your time and services
    * Secure payment prior to meeting
    * Collect payment for any service you provide
+   * Set services price without collecting fee with vCita
  * Manage all client interaction from a single advanced platform
    * No need to expose your own email address on the contact form
    * Work with a single point tool for all online visitors interactions